yashmadan123/MCW-Continuous-delivery-in-Azure-DevOps/Hands-on lab/HOL step-by-step - Continuous delivery in Azure DevOps.md

     ![Screen showing Pipeline run.](images/stepbystep/media/image1032.png "1032 review!")

 Congratulations!
 You have completed the creation of a release pipeline with four stages.
+In the screen shot above you can see your progression in including new functionality by added each stage.

 ## Exercise 5: Trigger a build and release